 We’re asking all visitors to book a free timed ticket online in advance of their visit.
 This will help us manage the number of people visiting at any one time, and ensure everyone can keep a safe distance.

-You will be able to book up to a maximum of 6 tickets, for yourself and those in your household or bubble.
+You will be able to book up to a maximum of 6 tickets.

 For anyone unable to book online we recommend calling 07711 392448 and we will organise your tickets.